DuckTapeMan35/razer-keyboard-highlighter/README.md

 pywal: true

 key_positions:
-  # Define positions for individual keys, the tuple corrsponds to (row, column) of they keyboard as defioned by openrazer
+  # Define positions for individual keys, the tuple corrsponds to (row, column) of they keyboard as defined by openrazer
   q:
     - (2, 1)
   d: